IU-PR/Capstone_project/content/docs/Groups/Bookinng.md

 > We also a have a common Notion workspace, where we create guides and collect
 > all information and resources we found to be useful.

-8. **How have you leveraged AI to compensate for any lacking expertise in your tech stack?**
+**8. How have you leveraged AI to compensate for any lacking expertise in your tech stack?**

 > We use ChatGPT and GitHub Copilot to increase the code-writing speed and to
 > save time on reading documentation and searching for frequently used pieces